Reduce, Reuse, Recycle

 The “CAS” method request message provides

-the expected old
+the expected old value

-and the desired new
+and the desired new value.

-matches the current value
+If old matches the current value,

-then the cell's private state is updated to new
+then the cell's private state is updated to new.

 In either case, “CAS” acts like “read”